localnerve/debug/README.md

 Forked from `@wbe/debug`, this was built in order to be as light as possible for terminal and browser, as the same way as the great debug-js/debug tool, with a few added debug-js/debug parity features.
+The package is less than 10k unpacked on disk, and published directly from Github with provenance.

 ## Installation